Skye797/Gratheory/README.md

-PyGraph - A mathematical graphing module for python
+Graphly - A mathematical graphing module for python

 Create a graph -